-By taking a systematic approach to verification, you can avoid requirements being overlooked or ignored during the design process as well as ensure that the outcome of the project will be compliant with the agreed requirements.
+By taking a systematic approach to verification, you can avoid requirements being overlooked or ignored during the design and/or construction process.

 Verification plan